Mexico–Trinidad and Tobago relations: Bilateral relations

-Both nations have signed several bilateral agreements, such as an Agreement of Scientific, Technological, Educational and Cultural Cooperation (1975); Agreement on the Suppression of Visa Requirements for Diplomatic and Official Passport Holders (1997); Agreement of Cooperation in the Fight against Illicit Traffic, Abuse of Narcotic Drugs and Psychotropic Substances and Related Offenses (1998); Agreement of Academic Cooperation between the Mexican Secretariat of Foreign Affairs and the Ministry of Foreign Affairs of Trinidad and Tobago (1998); Agreement of the Promotion and Reciprocal Protection of Investments (2006); Agreement on the Suppression of Visa Requirements for Ordinary Passport Holders (2008) and a Memorandum of Understanding on Diplomatic Academic Collaboration between the Mexican Secretariat of Foreign Affairs and the University of the West Indies, Saint Augustine campus (2016).
+Both nations have signed several bilateral agreements, such as an Agreement of Scientific, Technological, Educational and Cultural Cooperation (1975); Agreement on the Suppression of Visa Requirements for Diplomatic and Official Passport Holders (1997); Agreement of Cooperation in the Fight against Illicit Traffic, Abuse of Narcotic Drugs and Psychotropic Substances and Related Offenses (1998); Agreement on Educational and Cultural Cooperation (1998); Agreement on Technical and Scientific Cooperation (1998); Agreement of the Promotion and Reciprocal Protection of Investments (2006); Agreement on the Suppression of Visa Requirements for Ordinary Passport Holders (2008); Memorandum of Understanding on Diplomatic Academic Collaboration between the Mexican Secretariat of Foreign Affairs and the University of the West Indies, Saint Augustine campus (2016); and a Memorandum of Understanding to Develop Cooperation and Training Activities in the Field of Geospatial Information in Preparations for the Future Operation of the Latin American and Caribbean Space Agency (2022).

 Trade

-In 2018, trade between Mexico and Trinidad and Tobago totaled US$420 million.
-Mexico's main exports to Trinidad and Tobago include: refrigerators; dolomite; malt extract; tubes and hollow profiles; and chemical based products.
-Trinidad and Tobago main exports to Mexico include: petroleum gas; ammonia and chemical based products.
+In 2023, trade between Mexico and Trinidad and Tobago totaled US$376 million.
+Mexico's main exports to Trinidad and Tobago include: machinery and parts, motor vehicles, alcohol, tubes and pipes of iron or steel and chemical based products.
+Trinidad and Tobago main exports to Mexico include: ammonia and chemical based products.
 Mexican multinational company Cemex invests and operates in Trinidad and Tobago.